-Texas A&M University Libraries seeks a creative and dynamic professional to join the Texas A&M University Libraries as Pharmacy-Health Science Center Librarian.
-This is an academic appointment carrying full faculty status and responsibilities for scholarly activities and/or professional service to meet both the Libraries’ and the University’s requirements for promotion.
-The appointment may be as a tenure-track/tenured position or a clinical (non-tenure track) position, depending on the successful candidate’s professional interest, scholarship engagement, and professional service.
+Texas A&M University Libraries seeks a creative and dynamic professional to join the Texas A&M University Libraries as User Engagement Librarian.
+This is a tenure-track academic appointment carrying full faculty status and responsibilities including research, publication and service to meet both the Libraries’ and the University’s requirements for tenure and promotion.

 Founded in 1876 as a land-grant institution, Texas A&M University is the sixth largest university in the nation.
 The signature Aggie Spirit captures and embodies the university’s traditions and core values: Excellence, Integrity, Leadership, Loyalty, Respect, and Selfless Service.
 The university has an enrollment of more than 63,000 students and 2,800 instructional faculty.
 Based on Vision 2020, the institution’s goal is to become a premier, tier-one Research University and to be ranked among the top 10 public universities nationwide by 2020.

 In an effort to provide relevant customer service in an ever-changing environment, the Texas A&M University Libraries is developing a core culture representing flexibility, innovation and risk-taking.
 In addition, the Libraries recognize the value in creating a culture that draws from the richness and strength reflected in the diversity of our state and our nation and has created an actionable Diversity Plan.